-Is true when select(X, XList) and select(Y, YList) are true, X and Y appear in the same locations of their respective lists and same_length(XList, YList) is true.
+Select two elements from two lists at the same place.
+True when select(X, XList) and select(Y, YList) are true, X and Y appear in the same locations of their respective lists and same_length(XList, YList) is true.
 A typical use for this predicate is to replace an element: